You have 0 product(s) in your cart.

 Grey nurse sharks have a broad inshore distribution, primarily in subtropical to cool temperate waters around the main continental landmasses.
 In Australia, grey nurse sharks have been regularly reported from Mooloolaba in southern Queensland, around most of the southern half of the continent (excluding the Great Australian Bight), and northward to Shark Bay in Western Australia.
 The grey nurse shark has been recorded as far north as Cairns in the east, the North West Shelf in the west and also in the Arafura Sea.

 Until recently, the grey nurse shark had an undeserved reputation in Australia as a man-eater.
 Harding (1990) found that it is not a threat to divers or swimmers unless provoked.
 Many shark attacks in Australia have been attributed incorrectly to the grey nurse shark (Whitley, 1983) often due to its fierce appearance.
-The grey nurse shark's reputation led to indiscriminate killing of the species by spear and line fishers.
-Current threats to the species are believed to be incidental catch in other shark fisheries, recreational fishing and to a much lesser extent beach meshing.
+The grey nurse shark's reputation led to indiscriminate killing of the species by a spear and line fishers.
+Current threats to the species are believed to be an incidental catch in other shark fisheries, recreational fishing and to a much lesser extent beach meshing.